Brevetoxin: Public health and economy

+Monitoring and regulation

 Brevetoxin concentrations in seafood and the regulation of toxic substance monitoring in the animals is concerning.
 In Florida, only oysters and clams are monitored for NSP.
 Scallops are not monitored, although scallop-related NSP does not normally occur because in most cases, the muscle which does not accumulate brevetoxin to dangerous levels is consumed.
 Additionally, scallops are less tolerant to brevetoxins as compared to other bivalves and die off quickly after exposure to K. brevis red tides.
 However, smaller bivalves such as chione clams and coquinas can accumulate extremely high levels of brevetoxins and are not monitored, which could potentially impact both human and wildlife health in negative ways.
 According to evidence from Poli et al., whelks are implicated in an NSP event in 1996.